“Let us be grateful to the people who make us happy; they are the charming gardeners who make our souls blossom.” ― Marcel Proust

 “Whatever you believe or don’t believe is fine.
 I don’t subscribe to any idea of one and only one way or one and only one truth.
 Even with my faith, I have felt lost at times.
 As you say, we are all desperate for meaning, so I just want to encourage you to find your source (or sources) of light and meaning.”

-I think he simply expressed something a lot of people are thinking.
+I’m writing now because it needed more of a response than I could put in the Comments.
+I think he expressed something a lot of people are thinking.
 Even if they don’t believe with assurance that there is no god, like a genuine atheist, they do sometimes wonder, “Is there a God?
 I mean really?
 How do I know?”
 So to address this, I want to break down what he said.

-I’m not sure if numbers 4 and 5 are supposed to prove there is no god.
+I’m not sure how numbers 4 and 5 mean there is no god.
 To me, they just sound like a description of the human condition and point out the need for a good recovery program.
 So what about 1-3?

 The love of my life has died.
 Will I ever be happy again?
 Nevermore.